SneakyPrompt: Jailbreaking Text-to-image Generative Models

 \subsection{Overview}

-\para{Key Idea.} We first give an intuitive explanation of why \sys can bypass existing safety filters to generate NSFW images in Figure~\ref{fig: rq4}.
-A safety filter---no matter text-, image-, or text-image-based---can be considered as a binary (i.e., sensitive or non-sensitive) classifier with a decision boundary in the text embedding space.
-Even if the safety filter is in another domain (like image embedding space), the filter can be mapped to the text embedding space with a decision boundary.
-Then, prompts with similar NSFW semantics can be considered as an $\epsilon$-ball, which has intersections with the decision boundary.
+\para{Key Idea.} We first give an intuitive explanation of why \sys can bypass safety filters to generate NSFW images in Figure~\ref{fig: rq4}.
+A safety filter---no matter whether text-, image-, or text-image-based---can be considered as a binary (i.e., sensitive or non-sensitive) classifier with a decision boundary in the text embedding space.
+Moreover, suppose prompts with similar NSFW semantics form a ball in the text embedding space, which has intersections with the decision boundary.

-That is, the intuition of \sys is to search for an adversarial prompt whose generated image not only has semantics similar enough to the target prompt but also crosses the decision boundary (which is mapped to the text embedding space).
-For example, the prompt `sumowtawgha' is one adversarial prompt relative to the sensitive, target prompt `naked'.
-At the time, `nude' is one sensitive prompt with a similar semantic of `naked' that is blocked by the safety filter, and `happy' is one non-sensitive prompt with a dissimilar semantic of `naked'.
+The intuition of our \sys is to search for an adversarial prompt whose generated image not only has semantics similar enough to the target prompt but also crosses the decision boundary of the safety filter.
+For example, the prompt `mambo incomplete clicking' is one adversarial prompt relative to the sensitive, target prompt `naked'; `nude' is one sensitive prompt with a similar semantic of `naked' that is blocked by the safety filter; and `happy' is one non-sensitive prompt with a dissimilar semantic of `naked'.

-We then formalize the {\it key} idea of \sys, which is a search algorithm $\mathcal A$ that searches for the adversarial prompt $p_a$ to an text-to-image model $\mathcal{M}$ that satisfies the following three objectives:
+We then formalize the {\it key} idea of \sys, which, given a target prompt $p_t$, aims to search for an adversarial prompt $p_a$ to a text-to-image model $\mathcal{M}$ that satisfies the following three objectives: